josephkaiser/ai-chat/README.md

    - Status console shows progress
    - Automatic recovery to default model on failure

+2. **Web Search** - Two ways to search:
+   - **Automatic**: The AI automatically searches the web when you ask about current events, recent information, or topics that may have changed (e.g., "What's the latest news about...", "Current status of...", "Recent updates on...")
-2. **Web Search** - Click "🔍 Web" button to search online
+   - **Manual**: Click "🔍 Web" button to search online
      - Select sources: Google, Wikipedia, Reddit, GitHub, Stack Overflow
      - Results open in new tabs
      - Press Enter to search, Escape to close

 3. **Code Execution** - The AI can execute Python code
    - Use `[EXECUTE_CODE:python]` in prompts